nashville-software-school/bangazon-inc/book-3-web-api/chapters/FIREBASE_AUTH.md

 [Firebase](https://firebase.google.com/) is a development platform provided by Google.
 It offers a wide array of tools for app development, data/file storage and even machine learning.
 We will be using firebase for user authentication.

+## Firebase Authentication Setup

+Firebase provides an _identity store_ for user emails and passwords.
+Using Firebase relieves our application of the burden (and risk) of storing user credentials.
+Firebase also offers a set of tools for setting password strength requirements, for letting users change passwords and many other common credential management tools that we would otherwise have to build.
+In this course we will only touch the surface of the tools that Firebase offers.

+> **NOTE:** In addition to email/password authentication, Firebase provides tools to allow authentication via Google, Github and several other third-party auth providers.
+We will not cover these alternatives in this course, but there is extensive documentation on the Firebase website.

+## Disclaimer

 The subject of authentication, particularly authentication using a _third-party provider_ such as Firebase, is both broad and deep.
 There are several approaches to authentication and each approach is non-trivial to implement.
 While the approach we cover in this course is a perfectly feasible way to implement authentication, it is by no means an exhaustive look at the topic.

 ## Authentication vs Authorization